mgranja/Flight_Delay_Prediction_Model/README.md

 precision_score(train_y, train_predictions)
 ```

 Precision Score is the percentage of results that are relevant.
+For this model, precision is how accurately it classifies a delay.

 ![Precision Score](Precision_equation.png)